rubenvar/csv-reader/README.md

 Click on the **CSV Reader** extension icon.

-In the popup, input the config options: separator, title row, etc. (In the example dataset, `|` (pipe) as the separator, and check the title line option)
+In the popup, input the config options: separator, title row, etc. (In the example dataset, `|` (pipe) as the separator, and check the title line option).

 ![Start](/docs/init.png)